A Guide to Growing and Respecting Sacred White Sage

 DeerInWater points out that the overuse of California White Sage is partly due to people nationwide wrongly thinking that Salvia apiana is the only White Sage used in Native American spiritual traditions.
-One traditional smudging plant she suggests becoming acquainted with is, of course, Artemisia ludoviciana, which her tribe grows in its garden.
-She emphasizes that “California sage cannot handle everybody’s spiritual needs.”
+One traditional smudging plant he suggests becoming acquainted with is, of course, Artemisia ludoviciana, which the Potawatomi tribe grows in its garden.
+He emphasizes that “California sage cannot handle everybody’s spiritual needs.”

 So, when purchasing smudge sticks or leaves to make them, consider whether California White Sage is really the authentic choice for your part of the nation.
 If you do purchase it as leaves or wands, find out whether you are buying from a company that deals with reputable growers.

 However, an even better solution may be to raise your own if you live in an area where growing conditions are right for Salvia apiana.